-Moore's basketball coaching craft was honed under the tutelage of some of the game's greatest coaches.
+Moore's basketball coaching craft was honed under the tutelage of some of the game's greatest instructors.
 Stu Jackson.
 Steve Yoder.
 Stan Van Gundy.
 But perhaps what directly prepared Moore for his first head coaching job was the success that was enjoyed by Wisconsin, his alma mater, during a five-year stint on Bo Ryan's staff.
 With Moore on the bench, UW posted three of the top-five winningest seasons in school history, including an historic 2007-08 campaign that saw the Badgers win a school-record 31 games en route to the Big Ten Conference regular season and tournament championships.

 Wisconsin made five-straight trips to the NCAA Tournament during Moore's tenure on staff, winning a total of eight games in the "Big Dance."
 The memorable 2007-08 run produced a "Sweet 16" berth.
 With the Badgers, Moore helped coach four All-Big Ten Conference players, and enhanced Wisconsin's recruiting presence in the highly talented Chicagoland region, successfully recruiting four players from the Windy City and its surrounding suburbs.

-In 2003-04, Moore served as an assistant under head coach Tim Buckley at Ball State, where he helped reel in what many recruiting experts dubbed as the best class in the MAC.
+Before joining the staff in Madison, Moore spent one season as an assistant coach under Jim Whitesell at Loyola in 2004-05.
+In 2003-04, he served as an assistant under head coach Tim Buckley at Ball State, where he helped reel in what many recruiting experts dubbed as the highest-rated recruiting class in the Mid-American Conference.